TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 The column `partition` serves to specify the partitions in the specification given by the column `specification`.

 - `specification = uniform`: Set the resolution to a uniform amount, i.e., a time block is made of X time steps.
 The number X is defined in the column `partition`.
 The number of time steps in the representative period must be divisible by `X`.
-- `specification = explicit`: Set the resolution acording to a list of numbers separated by `;` on the `partition`.
-Each number the list is the number of time steps for that time block.
+- `specification = explicit`: Set the resolution according to a list of numbers separated by `;` on the `partition`.
+Each number in the list is the number of time steps for that time block.
 For instance, `2;3;4` means that there are three time blocks, the first has 2 time steps, the second has 3 time steps, and the last has 4 time steps.
 The sum of the number of time steps must be equal to the total number of time steps in that representative period.
 - `specification = math`: Similar to explicit, but using `+` and `x` to give the number of time steps.
 The value of `partition` is a sequence of elements of the form `NxT` separated by `+`. `NxT` means `N` time blocks of length `T`.

 The table below shows various results for different formats for a representative period with 12 time steps.